ffinetwork/NonFAO_Annual_Report/README.md

     report) so file names can be customized to the current annual report's year

--   The renv.lock, .Rprofile, and renv folder contain information about the R packages and dependencies used in this project.
+-   The `renv.lock`, `.Rprofile`, and `renv` folder contain information about the R packages and dependencies used in this project.
 They can help you sync your project's R packages on your local computer.

 # Code Description